DerekYuntao/myblog/_posts/2021-01-25-Read-shape-file-in-python.md

 ---
 layout: post
-title: "Read shape file in python"
+title: "Read Shape fileS in Python"
 date: 2021-01-25
 description: How to read shape file in python
 share: true